Currently updated for Patch 9.2.5, End of Eternity

 Please help us to make our guild’s raiding experience enjoyable for all and ensure you meet these requirements before attending any progression scheduled run.

 Once a boss has been 1-shot more than three (3) times in a row, it will be considered a Farm Boss and will have more lenient participation rules.
 Regardless of boss farm status, poor performance resulting in 3 raid wipes may result in you being benched for the remainder of the boss or the raid night.

-Heroic nights will require a higher item level (TDB) and a deeper understanding of boss mechanics.
+Heroic nights will require a higher item level (~265) and a deeper understanding of boss mechanics.
 You should be using high-level gems and enchants.
 For end-tier heroic bosses you should be using battle potions.

 Mythic nights are currently invite-only and have specific requirements.
 We will be rotating people in as best we can.
-You should have the highest level gems and enchants, and be using potions and augment runes on all “kill attempts”.
+You should have the highest level gems and enchants, be using potions and augment runes on all “kill attempts”, and be held to a higher standard of play due to the difficulty of the content.
 If you’re interested in mythic you can read the following and THEN contact a warlord: https://www.ministryofdefense.net/mythic-expectations/